danReynolds/loon/README.md

 print(snap.data) // BirdModel(...)
 ```

-To watch for changes to a document, you can read it as a stream:
+To watch for changes to a document, you can listen to its stream:

 ```dart
 BirdModel.store.doc('loon').stream().listen((snap) {});